shokuninstudio/OpenEXR-Viewer/README.md

 - Export annotated images back to OpenEXR or PNG
 - Simple and intuitive user interface

-The application allows you to make annotations and notes directly on your images.
-This is particularly useful for:
+The application allows you to make annotations and notes directly on your images for:

-Marking areas of interest in HDR images
+- Marking areas of interest in HDR images
-Adding comments for collaborators
+- Adding comments for collaborators
-Highlighting artifacts or areas for correction Creating visual guides and references
+- Highlighting artifacts or areas for correction
+- Creating visual guides and references

 When displaying EXR images, the application uses the Reinhard tone mapping operator to convert high dynamic range content to a displayable range while preserving detail in both highlights and shadows.